stride3d/stride-docs/en/manual/get-started/create-a-project.md

 | `--graphics-profile` | `9.0`, `10.0`, `11.0` | The graphics profile to use.
 This can be changed later. |
 | `--orientation` | `Default`, `LandscapeLeft`, `LandscapeRight`, `Portrait` | The game's orientation on mobile devices.
 This can be changed later. |

-For a list of all available parameters in a template, use `dotnet new NameOfTemplate --help`.
+For a list of all available parameters in a template, use the `--help` flag.

 Example command: